Call for Nominations

 Eligible nominees are current PhD candidates who have successfully completed their doctoral exams, are in the initial phases of their research towards a dissertation, and will be enrolled full-time as a student during the fellowship period.

-Selected fellows are awarded two semesters of full funding as a research assistant (tuition + stipend).
+Selected fellows are awarded two semesters of full funding, with tuition and a stipend.

 Deadline